banner banner

 THE ONGOING WORKSHOP

-This workshop is designed for those who have a work in progress.
+This workshop is designed for those who have taken some of the other courses and want to go on from there.
 No lessons, no lectures, just writing and feedback from the class.
+Start a new book or story, go on with one you’ve already begun developing.
 An alternative to the one-on-one tutoring, you can take this workshop as often as you want for as long as you want to.

 “Shelley Singer’s Mystery Writing Course changed my life.
 Shelley packed each class with solid and specific information that helped guide me in my writing, and she gave me encouragement after reading my work.
 I was inspired by her workshop to finish the manuscript—no small task—and finally send it out to agents… Penny Warner, Macavity Award winning Author